Stress Relief Meaning: What is Stress Exactly?

 Causes of Stress

-Now, let’s take a look at some of the significant causes of stress.
+Now, let’s look at some of the significant causes of stress.
 Of course, these aren’t the only causes, but they account for a lot of it:

-• Loss of control.
-One of the most common causes of stress is lack of control.
-When people feel like they can’t influence the world around them, stress begins to build.
-The best way to relieve stress is to feel like you’re in control of whatever’s causing it.
+- Loss of control: One of the most common causes of stress is lack of control.
+Stress builds when people feel like they can’t influence the world around them.
+The best way to relieve stress is to feel like you control whatever’s causing it.

-• Unpredictability.
-One way we deal with stress is by finding patterns and sticking to them.
+- Unpredictability: We deal with stress by finding patterns and sticking to them.
 When your environment changes, when new things happen, that can trigger a lot of stress as you work through the novelty and establish those patterns again.

-• Failure.
-Perception of failure is a major cause of stress, especially if you internalize it.
-When people feel like they’re not good enough, when they feel like they’ve failed to meet their own expectations even though those expectations might be unrealistic, that’s the kind of stuff that causes chronic stress down the line.
+- Failure: Perception of failure is a major cause of stress, especially if you internalize it.
+When people feel like they’re not good enough or they’ve failed to meet their expectations, even though those expectations might be unrealistic, that’s the kind of stuff that causes chronic stress down the line.

-• Time.
-Feeling like you don’t have enough time to do the things that you need to do, especially if you’re responsible for a lot of things and people, is a big problem.
-Time pressure leads to stress and can cause all kinds of problems on its own.
+- Time: Feeling like you don’t have enough time to do the things you need to do, especially if you’re responsible for many things and people, is a big problem.
+Time pressure leads to stress and can cause all kinds of problems.

-• Relationships.
-Probably one of the major sources of stress.
-Marital problems, family problems, even issues with friendship.
-Since we are social, we fear being in the “outgroup” and we fear rejection.
+- Relationships: Probably one of the major sources of stress.
+Marital problems, family problems, even friendship issues.
+Since we are social, we fear being in the “outgroup,” and we fear rejection.

-• Money.
-Financial security is one of the cornerstones of happiness and mental health.
-You don’t need a lot of money to be happy but it’s important to have your basic needs met.
-Not having enough money can cause stress that is linked directly to physiological duress.
+- Money: Financial security is one of the cornerstones of happiness and mental health.
+You don’t need a lot of money to be happy, but it’s important to have your basic needs met.
+Not having enough money can cause stress linked directly to physiological duress.

-• Environment.
-Noise, air pollution, dark skies, no greenery, these types of environments inherently make people feel more depressed.
+- Environment: Noise, air pollution, dark skies, and no greenery, these types of environments inherently make people feel more depressed.

-• Society.
-It’s been shown that social media can make people very anxious and depressed.
-Social media makes people feel like they’re doing things wrong or heightens conflict.
+- Society: It’s been shown that social media can make people very anxious and depressed.
+Social media makes people feel they’re doing things wrong or heightens conflict.

 The good thing about stress is you can address it from several angles.
 Some people might start exercising; others might change their diets or spend less time on social media.
 You can examine your lifestyle and take steps to eliminate sources of stress.